Muhammad-Aslam-30/ImageService/README.md

 - Throughout operation 1-3, the key of images should always be the full url that was used in the original input list for operation 1

-# Image Download Service
-Tech stacks used:
+# Tech stacks used:
 - Python
 - Django Rest Framework
 - Postgresql

+# Implementation Architecture
+Local system approach architecture of this task has been has been provided in the JPG file "Implementation_Architecture"

-# Cloud Based Implementation
+# Cloud Based Implementation Architecture
-Cloud based approach architecture of this task has been provided in the JPG file "cloud-based-implementation" using AWS.
+Cloud based approach architecture of this task using AWS has been provided in the JPG file "Cloud_Based_Implementation_Architecture".

 # Added Features
 Apart from the given tasks, the following features has also been added.